-    Interstices by Philippe Hurel, performed by Christopher Falzone winner of the Orleans International Competition 2010:
+Interstices by Philippe Hurel, performed by Christopher Falzone laureate of the 2010 International piano competition of Orléans:

-l is also active in other positions.
+Philippe Hurel is also active in other positions.
 He worked as a music researcher at IRCAM in 1985-86 and 1988-89.
 He taught composition at IRCAM from 1997-2001.
 He also served as composer-in-residence to both the Arsenal de Metz and the Philharmonie de Lorraine from 2000-02.
-With Pierre André Valade he founded the new music ensemble Court-circuit in 1990 and has since served as its artistic director.
-Since 2013 he teaches composition at the Conservatoire national supŽrieur de musique et de danse de Lyon.
+With Pierre André Valade, he founded the new music ensemble Court-circuit in 1990 and has since served as its artistic director.
+Since 2013, he teaches composition at the Conservatoire national supérieur de musique et de danse de Lyon.

 His music has been performed by numerous orchestras and ensembles and by conductors such as by Pierre Boulez, David Robertson, Ludovic Morlot, Tito Ceccherini, Jonathan Nott, Esa Pekka Salonen, Kent Nagano, Pierre-André Valade, François Xavier Roth, Christian Eggen, Lorraine Vaillancourt, Reinbert de Leeuw, Bernard Kontarsky…